AntonSol919/linkspace/basics.md

 This model is ideal for phone-calls or video streams.
 To build more interesting applications we create protocols to add further structure to the data.
-There are thousands of different protocols, but the most common trait among them is that they define a way to transmit questions and answers.
+There are thousands of different protocols, but what most of them have in common is a way to transmit questions and answers.

 A couple of well known internet protocols that have this property are: